Lisa Raitt: Early life and education

 Lisa Sarah MacCormack was born on May 7, 1968, in Sydney, Nova Scotia, and raised as the youngest of seven children.
 It was not until her early teens that she learned that the couple she thought were her parents were actually her grandparents, and that the woman she believed was her sister was her mother, who as a young unmarried woman had almost given up her daughter for adoption.
 Her grandfather, Colin A. MacCormack, worked for a local coal mine, loading coal onto ships, and later served as city alderman, and secretary-treasurer and a lead negotiator for the Cape Breton Railway Transportation and General Workers.
 Her grandmother, Mary Christina "Tootsie" (Gillis), was a businesswoman.

 As a child, she participated in Girl Guides of Canada programs as a youth member.
-Raitt was married to Second City alumnus, playwright, and stay-at-home dad David Raitt and has two sons, John Colin (b.
-2001) and Billy (b.
-2004); they are now divorced.
-On September 2, 2016, she married her longtime partner, Bruce Wood, the president and CEO of the Hamilton Port Authority.
+She got her first taste of politics by serving in the student government at her public all-girls school, Holy Angels High School.
+She graduated from the school in 1985.
+In autumn 2010, she was one of the many powerful alumnae that attempted to save the school from closure, when the Catholic Church convent – that owned the property – wanted to sell it and the public school board did not want to purchase it.
+The school closed in June 2011.

-Raitt graduated from St. Francis Xavier University in Nova Scotia with a Bachelor of Science.
+Raitt graduated from St. Francis Xavier University with a Bachelor of Science degree.
 She went on to do a master's degree in chemistry, specializing in environmental biochemical toxicology, at the University of Guelph.
 Raitt completed a law degree at Osgoode Hall Law School and was called to the Ontario bar in 1998.
 That year, she was granted a Dr. Harold G. Fox Scholarship.
 As a result, she trained with barristers of the Middle Temple in London, United Kingdom, which specialized in international trade, commerce, transportation, and arbitration.